RovenaC/ICO_Tracker/README.md

 Tracks and provides information on initial coin offerings (ICOs) and token sales.

-In this detailed ICO Tracker code, i have implemented the following features;
+In this detailed ICO Tracker code, i have implemented the following features:

 __1. Data Retrieval:__